RahulKagra/Deploying-a-MERN-Application-on-AWS/README.md

-# Devops - Capstone Project
+# Deploying a MERN Application on AWS

 ## Problem Statement
 Modern DevOps teams need a robust, automated CI/CD pipeline that not only builds and deploys